-It’s Fourth of July weekend and that means there will be fireworks and sparklers everywhere.
-From entertaining neighbors, to parades, and city approved displays, it’s going to be a fun filled weekend to celebrate 240 years of Independence.
-It’s also a weekend the local firefighters have extra volunteers on standby because with fireworks and crowds, also come a lot risks and dangers if you’re not careful.
-We don’t anything to ruin your parade (pun intended) so check out the latest tips from Osceola Garage to make sure your family has a happy safe weekend.
+It’s Fourth of July weekend, and that means there will be fireworks and sparklers everywhere.
+From entertaining neighbors to parades, and city approved displays, it’s going to be a fun filled weekend to celebrate 240 years of Independence.
+It’s also a weekend the local firefighters have extra volunteers on standby because with fireworks and crowds, also come a lot of risks and dangers if you’re not careful.
+We don’t want anything to ruin your parade (pun intended) so check out the latest tips from Osceola Garage to make sure your family has a happy, safe weekend.

 - Know how to transport fireworks – Due to the tremendous fire risk don’t plan on taking fireworks on any public transportation to included trains, subways, buses, or airplanes.
 Fireworks are considered Division 1.4G explosives and transportation is regulated by the Hazardous Materials Regulation.
 This only applies to commercial shipping, but we should take precautions to be safe and smart.

-- Never place fireworks in a passenger compartment of any vehicle the temperatures can rise in this area and due to the close proximity to the engine it could cause devastating effects.
+- Never place fireworks in a passenger compartment of any vehicle the temperatures can rise in this area, and due to the proximity to the engine, it could cause devastating effects.

 - Never light or toss a lit firework from your car or truck bed.
-It’s the whole gas tank and combustion engine pieces that make this tip a no brainer.
+It’s the whole gas tank and combustion engine pieces that make this tips a no brainer.